Caffe

 - Caffe2[4] (developed by Facebook), is another fork of Caffe, and it provides multi-GPU capability using NCCL.
 It has recently been merged with PyTorch.[5]
 PyTorch provides tensors and dynamic neural networks with strong GPU acceleration.

 Different versions/forks of Caffe are available via conda environments.[6]
-For a summary of conda environments, see Python#Conda Environments
+For a summary of conda environments, see Anaconda

 - Caffe -- use the conda environment